Stabilizer R\'enyi Entropy and Conformal Field Theory: Ising criticality

 This mapping to the $S^1\!/\mathbb{Z}_2$ theory enables us to express the boundary action~\eqref{eq:boundary-perturbation} by the $\alpha$-component bosonic fields.
 Specifically, using the relations~\eqref{eq:bosonization} and \eqref{eq:bosonization2}, the generators $ZZ^{(i)}ZZ^{(i{+}1)}$ and $XX^{(i)}XX^{(i{+}1)}$ in $\tilde{S}^{(\alpha)}$ can be expressed by the bosonic fields $\phi_i$ and $\phi_{i{+}1}$ as follows:

 Here, we consider the terms with the lowest scaling dimensions within each generator while imposing the identification $\phi\sim-\phi$.
-Among them, the potential term $\cos(\phi_i-\phi_{i{+}1})$ appearing in $ZZ^{(i)}ZZ^{(i{+}1)}$ is the most relevant, having the scaling dimension of $1/2$.
-Accordingly, in the IR limit, the boundary action $\delta\mathcal{S}_{2\alpha}$~\eqref{eq:boundary-perturbation} is expected to enforce the DBCs on the phase differences $\phi_i-\phi_{i{+}1}$.
+We note that, among the terms in $ZZ$, the potential term $\cos(\phi_i -\phi_{i{+}1})$ should be the most relevant, imposing the Dirichlet boundary conditions (DBCs) on $\phi_i -\phi_{i{+}1}$ in the infrared limit.